pressody/pressody-part-template/README.md

 After that, **clone the new GitHub repo locally** by running `git clone https://github.com/USERNAME/REPOSITORY.git your-part-name`.

-Now you can start setting up your LT Part companion plugin, clean-up, and develop the specific logic.
+Now you can start setting up your PD Part companion plugin, clean-up, and develop the specific logic.

-### Step 2 - Set up your PixelgradeLT Part plugin
+### Step 2 - Set up your Pressody Part plugin

-Now that you have the files as provided by the template, it is time to adapt them to your new LT Part.
+Now that you have the files as provided by the template, it is time to adapt them to your new PD Part.
 Again, there is a hard way and an easy way.

 **The hard way** would be to:
 - go through each file and replace things like textdomain, PHP namespaces, versions, etc.